 What Makes the G Pro X Superlight a Legend?

 At its core, the Superlight is built on a foundation of three key pillars: extreme lightweight design, a flawless sensor, and latency-free wireless technology.
-It’s a simple formula, but one that Logitech executed to near perfection.
+This simple formula was executed by Logitech to near perfection.

 The Featherlight Advantage: Less Than 63 Grams

-The first thing you notice when you pick up the Superlight is its astonishing lack of weight.
-Coming in at under 63 grams, it feels almost ethereal in your hand.
+The first thing you notice about the Superlight is its astonishing lack of weight, coming in at under 63 grams.
 This isn’t just a gimmick; a lighter mouse reduces inertia, making it easier to start and stop movements with precision.
 This translates to faster flicks, less fatigue during long gaming sessions, and a more direct connection to your aim.
-Logitech achieved this without resorting to the honeycomb shell design seen in many other ultralight mice, maintaining a solid, comfortable, and durable body.
+Logitech achieved this without resorting to honeycomb shell designs, maintaining a solid, comfortable, and durable body.

 HERO 25K Sensor: The Pinnacle of Precision

 A lightweight frame is useless without a brain to match.
 The Superlight is powered by Logitech’s proprietary HERO (High Efficiency Rated Optical) 25K sensor.
-This sensor is the gold standard for a reason.
-It delivers sub-micron tracking, meaning it can track movement at a level of one-millionth of a meter with zero smoothing, filtering, or acceleration across its entire DPI range.
+This sensor delivers sub-micron tracking, meaning it can track movement at a level of one-millionth of a meter with zero smoothing, filtering, or acceleration across its entire DPI range.

-What does this mean for you?
-It means your crosshair goes exactly where you intend it to, every single time.
-There’s no prediction or unwanted correction.
+This means your crosshair goes exactly where you intend it to, every single time, with no prediction or unwanted correction.
 It’s a raw, 1:1 translation of your hand’s movement to the screen, which is absolutely critical for building consistent muscle memory in FPS titles like Valorant or Counter-Strike.

 LIGHTSPEED Wireless: Cutting the Cord, Not Performance